Planetary hours

 hora.c is a C program I wrote to calculate the planetary hours using the Almanac for Computers sunrise/sunset calculation algorithm without reliance on online services.
 It's not perfect, but it's enough for my needs (checking the planetary hour from time to time), and it was an interesting exercise.

 Without arguments, the program calculates the current planetary hour and the remaining hours of the day using the latitude and longitude set as macros in the source code and the system's timezone.
-The program accepts three optional arguments: latitude, longitude, and timezone.
+The program accepts four optional arguments: option, latitude, longitude, and timezone (in that order).
 If you provide the latitude, you must provide the longitude; in this case, the program will show the planetary hours for that location but in the system's timezone, unless you also provide a specific timezone as an argument.

 The program assumes that sunset occurs before midnight (and conversely, that sunrise occurs after midnight), so it doesn't calculate planetary hours correctly for locations within the polar circles.
 Sometimes, the hours don't make sense if you don't provide the correct timezone.